French Crown Jewels: Crown of Napoleon I

 The crown of Napoleon was made by the jeweller Martin-Guillaume Biennais with antique cameos for the coronation of the Emperor in 1804.
 His gilded crown of laurels was destroyed in 1819 by Louis XVIII with the one of Empress Josephine, the orb and the eagle sceptre.
 His coronation throne is at the Louvre and the coronation ring of Empress Josephine at the Château de Malmaison.

 Crown of Empress Eugénie

-The crown of Empress Eugénie was created in 1855 by Gabriel Lemonnier for the World's fair, like the one of the Emperor which was destroyed in 1887.
+The crown of Empress Eugénie was created in 1855 by Gabriel Lemonnier for the World's fair, like that of the Emperor which was destroyed in 1887.
 But Napoleon III finally chose not to be crowned.
-Her diadem by the same jeweller is as well presented in the Louvre with a large diamond brooch by Alfred Bapst bearing two big Mazarin stones, as well as a large corsage diamond knot and a pearl and diamond shoulder brooch, both by François Kramer.
+Her diadem by the same jeweller is on display in the Louvre with a large diamond brooch by Alfred Bapst bearing two big Mazarin stones, as well as a large corsage diamond knot and a pearl and diamond shoulder brooch, both by François Kramer.
+On October 19, 2025, this piece was involved in a robbery at the Louvre but was recovered in damaged condition.
+Louvre president Laurence des Cars described the ability to restore the crown, which had been "badly damaged," as "delicate, but possible."